March 9, 2018

 We’re all biased, whether we care to admit it or not.
-And bias becomes a real problem when it interferes with your ability to find real talent and affects your business’s growth.
+Bias becomes a real problem when it interferes with your ability to find talent and affects your business’s growth.

 We have our biases, whether we care to admit it or not.

 That’s not to say we are racist, xenophobic, homophobic or misogynistic.
-It’s not even the same thing as saying we prefer people who have the same background as us or think the same way we do (although, frankly, many of us do).
+It’s not the same as saying we prefer people who have similar background or think similarly to us (although, frankly, many of us do).

 Bias is anything that prevents us from seeing things objectively.
-It can mean favouring the last – or first – a person you spoke to; it can mean assuming someone possesses certain traits, or it can be simply thinking that past events will automatically predict future ones.
+It can mean favouring the last – or first – a person you spoke to; assuming someone possesses certain traits.
+It can also be thinking that past events will automatically predict future ones.

-When it comes to business, these biases stand in the way of hiring the best talent, building the most effective teams and ultimately achieving what we want to achieve.
+When it comes to business, these particular biases can stand in the way of hiring the best talent.
+It can affect building the effective teams and ultimately achieving goals.

-So if you want to conquer bias and introduce some objectivity into your hiring processes, here’s our guide to doing it right.
+So if you want to conquer bias and introduce some objectivity into your hiring processes, follow our guide.

 What does unconscious bias look like?